BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 Give any weapon to your companions, and never be burst in the back.
 (Well, unless you give them a machine gun which only has burst mode).

 #### General game speedup
-This component preconfigures some Sfall and HRP settings for faster gameplay.
-Specifically:
+It's a convenience component.
+It preconfigures some Sfall and HRP settings for faster gameplay.
+You can achieve the same by performing manual Sfall and HRP configuration.

+Specifically, it does the following:
 - Game itself runs at 115% of the original speed
 - Opening movies are skipped
 - Combat, dialog and pipboy sleep panel animations are instant